nNasir/VideoDownloader/README.md

 I downloaded ffmpeg windows build by gyan.dev (https://www.gyan.dev/ffmpeg/builds/),

-unzipped it, added the path of ffmpeg/bin to envirnment variables
+unzipped it and added the path of ffmpeg/bin to environment variables

 ### Script
 Add the links of the videos to be downloaded to videoURLs.txt file, one link per line.